Built with security in mind

 Each time a user signs into Waitwhile.com, they receive a new, unique session identifier.

 To protect data in transit to and from Waitwhile we use Transport Layer Security (TLS) for data transfer, creating a secure tunnel protected by 128-bit or higher Advanced Encryption Standard (AES) encryption.
 Data in transit between Waitwhile's service and the client's web or mobile application is always encrypted via TLS.

 All data at rest is encrypted with at least 128-bit or higher Advanced Encryption Standard (AES) encryption.

 Pentests, Vulnerability Scanning and Bug Bounty Program

 Waitwhile uses third party security tools to continuously scan for vulnerabilities.
 Our dedicated security team responds to issues raised.
-Twice yearly we engage third-party security experts to perform detailed penetration tests on the Waitwhile application and infrastructure.
+Waitwhile conducts third-party penetration tests annually.
 Waitwhile also runs a Bug Bounty program, which gives security researchers a platform for testing and submitting vulnerability reports.